Ollieyerburgh/blog/_posts/2019-05-18-Getting-Started-With-Rails.markdown

 Hopefully everything has worked correctly, and you should see a lovely image notifying that you're on Rails.

 ![image](/assets/images/rails_welcome.png)

-That's it for this tutorial.
-In our next tutorial, we will find our how to create posts on our website.

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll